ewjax/vbump/README.md

       - [write]
       - files = _version.py, other_files_here.txt

-  - Command line option: --dry-fun
+  - Command line option: --dry-run
     - If set, will report what actions will be taken, but will not actually take them

   - Command line option: --quiet